dongqi-DQ/GEO4PALM/README.md

 street            - input for street type

-[plant]           - input for plant canopy model; can leave as "" if this feature is not included in the simulations, or provided by user tree_lad_max      - input value for maximum leaf area density (LADm) lad_max_height    - input value for the height where the leaf area density (LAD) reaches LADm sfch              - input for plant height; this is for leave area density (LAD)
+[plant]           - input for plant canopy model; can leave as "" if this feature is not included in the simulations, or provided by user lad_mode          - LAD estimation options: 1 means using the user prescribed values with sfch; 2 means using the full tree crwon input tree_lad_max      - Required for mode 1: input value for maximum leaf area density (LADm) lad_max_height    - Required for mode 1: input value for the height where the leaf area density (LAD) reaches LADm sfch              - Required for mode 1: input for plant height; this is for leave area density (LAD)

+lai               - Required for mode 2: input of LAI (leaf area index) patch_type        - Required for mode 2: vegetation patch types vegetation_height - Required for mode 2: vegetation height tree_height       - Required For mode 2: single tree height tree_crown_diameter - Required for mode 2: tree crown diameter tree_trunk_diameter - Required for mode 2: tree trunk diameter
+tree_type         - not implemented yet

 ```
 _**Note**: The `origin_time` setting is similar to `origin_date_time` in [PALM documentation](https://palm.muk.uni-hannover.de/trac/wiki/doc/app/initialization_parameters#origin_date_time).
 This variable is required in static drivers, but will not be used in PALM simulation.
 Rather the date time should be specified in PALM's p3d namelist.
 The sunset/sunrise time is affected by lat/lon attributes in the static driver._